 Princess Margaret Beach

-You could spend your entire Bequia vacation on Princess Margret Beach and leave happy.
-The Bequia beaches on this part of the island slope gently into the Caribbean Sea, creating ideal swimming conditions for kids.
-The water is so calm that even new swimmers – with supervision of course – can jump off the jetty directly into crystalline waters and swim back to shore (again, and again….and again).
+The water is so calm that even new swimmers – with supervision of course – can jump off the jetty.
+Your kids will squeal in delight as they land in the cool crystalline waters and swim back to shore (again, and again….and again).

 Right next to Jack’s Beach Bar is the Belmont Walkway.
 This 15-minute walking trail winds north up and around a cliff, and then back down to a beachfront sidewalk lined with small hotels, restaurants, and shops.
 This walk along Bequia’s most active coast, with views of the harbor, gives you a real sense of what the island is all about.